miguellobato84/smartscreen/getting_started/02_first_lvgl_interface.md

 2. Open the sketch folder for DEMO_LVGL.
 3. Click "Upload" to compile and flash.
 4. The screen should show the custom UI with interactive button and slider.
+5. If `wifi_credentials.h` is present and WiFi connects, the screen shows SSID and IP.

 ### 4) Verify interactions